What does a good 3D print first layer look like?

 • It influences the appearance of the print.
 A good first layer will have a smooth and uniform surface, creating a pleasing aesthetic for the print.
 A bad first layer will have gaps, bumps, or irregularities, which can ruin the look of the print.

-Also Read: Is 3D Printed PLA Food Grade?
+Also Read: Is It Worth Selling 3D Printed Items?
 What to Expect

 How to achieve a good first layer?